 e-signatures were brought into focus recently when the Law Commission issued a report in 2019 confirming their validity.
 They can take many forms, including a person typing their name into a contract or email, electronically pasting their signature as an image into a soft copy of a contract or using a web-based e-signature platform to sign.
 The validity of e-signatures depends on a patchwork of unconnected legislation and some institutions regard them with suspicion.

 Various platforms (such as DocuSign) allow signatories to execute documents by way of an e-signature on a mobile device, rather than having to print, sign and PDF pages, post them, or attend meetings in person.
 Whilst we have the capacity to offer DocuSign on transactions, e-signature platforms have not been widely adopted on loan finance transactions and would require additional set-up procedures – arguably unnecessary where a signatory has ready access to a printer and scanner.
-Some lawyers have reservations about the use of these platforms for deeds and e-signatures are not appropriate for some documents (such as stock transfer forms to be submitted to HMRC for stamping or documents to be registered with the Land Registry).
+Some lawyers have reservations about the use of these platforms for deeds and e-signatures are not appropriate for some documents, such as documents to be registered with the Land Registry or stock transfer forms to be submitted to HMRC for stamping (though HMRC have confirmed that they will accept e-signatures on stock transfer forms while temporary COVID-19 stamp duty procedures are in place – for further detail please see Stamp Duty: Temporary COVID-19 procedures)

 Given the introduction of travel bans on public health grounds, parties may also consider appointing a power of attorney to sign key documents, to ensure availability of an authorised signatory in the relevant jurisdiction.
 This will be key, for instance, where a virtual signing is not appropriate.